 Do you ever feel like there are so many things to think about when it comes to what you eat (and drink)?
 One minute you are told to eat a whole grain diet and the next grains are on the “Don’t eat” list.
 Or “Breakfast is the most important meal of the day” gets replaced with “Fast until lunchtime.”
 There is, however, one dietary truth that stays constant: what and how we eat affects our planet.

 Plant-based diets are on the rise in the United States.
-In fact, a recent Nielsen Homescan survey found that 39% of Americans are actively trying to eat more plant-based foods.
+In fact, a recent survey conducted by market research firm OnePoll and by Eat Just, Inc found that 60% of Americans are actively trying to eat more plant-based foods.
 For some, it comes down to health considerations.
 Eating less meat and more plant-based foods is better for our bodies.
 Plant-based diets are associated with a lower risk of diabetes, high blood pressure, heart disease, stroke, and death.
 For others, the decision to cut out meat is an ethical one based on a personal choice to not eat animal products.
 But a rising factor is the environment: in a time when our planet is already under considerable strain, do we really want to add to the load with the food on our plates?

 So how exactly does our global love of a good burger impact the planet?